chamilc/blog/_posts/2017-08-25-Blockchain-Mining-Difficulty.md

 peer-to-peer network between participating nodes secured by cryptographic means.
 A transaction in the blockchain is permanently time-stamped and is immutable.
-The blockchain consists of “blocks” of data, with each block containing validated transactions with a link to the previous block.
+The blockchain consists of “blocks” of data, with each block containing validated transactions with a reference to the previous block.
 This creates a chain of blocks, thus the name “blockchain”.
 This chaining allows anyone to validate the transactions up to the beginning of the chain, all the way back to the very first